QashQaw/Lego_Millinium_Falcon_with_ESP-32/README.md

 And finally setting the Millinium boolean as true. and the we are ready for starting the script.
 The first thing is our function timeout()

 ### timeout()
+---
+This function is a value, we'll use several times within the script.
+This function is called after each sccenes, providing a int - that it'll use for eping.
+The value are sleep between 30secs to 15minutes, creating the natural pause between each scenes, and also used to a timer between light on and off in the functions.
 ```
 #######################
 ## Different Time between execution